edjw/edjw-old-blog/posts/2020-04-18-on-the-whataboutery-around-the-takeover-of-newcastle-united.md

 But the reasons, the whataboutery, some people are using to make it seem like it's fine for Saudi Arabia to own the club are getting ridiculous.

 Ultimately, countries should not buy football clubs.
-Especially countries who abuse people like Saudi Arabia does.
+Especially countries that abuse people like Saudi Arabia does.

 We're unlikely to get to the point that football's authorities deal with this properly.